AAMA SUMMER CONFERENCE

 Chicago’s famous Wrigley Field, was built in 1914 and this year the Cubs are playing their 99th year.
 Wrigley Field is the second-oldest ballpark in the majors behind Boston's Fenway Park (1912).

 Please join us at 6:30 p.m. for a welcome reception to kick off the conference.(back to top)

 Members will be informed of committee/task group meetings of special interest and provided with a full run down of the scheduled conference events.
 President and CEO, Rich Walker, will provide AAMA Members with an update on the Association’s Strategic Plan and the actions taken by the members of the AAMA Board of Directors and AAMA Staff to ensure that we are exceeding the needs of our members.
 Don’t miss this opportunity to get the most out of your AAMA Conference attendance.

-Social Media / Website Training Camp for Rookies and Pros - Monday and Tuesday (by appointment)
+Social Media / Website / Membership Value Training Camp for Rookies and Pros - Monday and Tuesday (by appointment)

-One-on-one training sessions are available with AAMA staff in order to learn how to get the most out of social media platforms, such as Twitter, Facebook and LinkedIn, and the AAMA website.
+One-on-one training sessions are available with AAMA staff in order to learn how to get the most out of social media platforms, such as Twitter, Facebook and LinkedIn, the AAMA website and your AAMA membership.
 This is available for all users from rookies looking to set up a new or enhance an account to pros seeking strategic guidance on how best to utilize these tools.
 Schedule your session by contacting email@example.com with your availability, as well as a brief summary of what you would like to cover.